Ticket Machu Picchu Classic – Availability

 This ticket allows you to visit the Inca citadel of Machu Picchu through Circuit 3, which includes a visit to Machu Picchu through the lower part or royal sector.
 It allows a nice photo of Machu Picchu in the agricultural sector (lower part).
 In addition, it offers a tour of Machu Picchu through the temples in the lower part, such as: the Temple of the Sun, the House of the Inca, the Sacred Rock, the Temple of the Condor and the Water Mirrors.
 The circuit can be done in 1 hour on average.

-What do these 4 tickets to enter Machu Picchu include?
+What do the 4 classic tickets for entry to Machu Picchu include?

 • The option to visit different Inca constructions, according to the circuits enabled on each ticket.